Burns and scalds in young children

 Passive strategies:

-- The hot water temperature at the taps in the bathroom should be set to 49°C to reduce the potential severity of a scald.
+• The hot water temperature of the bathroom taps should be set to 49°C to reduce the potential severity of a scald

-Note: Gas hot water tanks have different minimum temperature requirements than electric hot water tanks - Childproof bathroom doors to prevent children from entering and turning on the hot water taps
+• Note: Gas hot water tanks have different minimum temperature requirements than electric hot water tanks

 Active strategies:

-- Share safety tips with those who are caring for your kids (e.g. grandparents, daycare staff, friends, babysitters)
+• Share safety tips with those who are caring for your children (grandparents, daycare staff, friends or babysitters)

 What do I do if my child is burned?*

-- Cool the burn immediately with cool water; Every second counts
+2. Cool the burn immediately with cool running water.
+Every second counts

-- Cool the burn for 1 minute; continue cooling, even if the skin peels or blisters; cooling reduces pain and injury
+4. Cool the burn for one minute.
+Continue cooling, even if the skin peels or blisters.
+Cooling reduces pain and injury

-- Keep your child warm; only cool the skin that has been burned
+5. Keep your child warm.
+Only cool the skin that has been burned

-- If the burn is smaller than a loonie (1 inch in diameter), after cooling, apply an antiseptic ointment like Polysporin and a band aid; change the band aid and apply new ointment every day until the burn is healed; if the damaged skin does not start to heal over the next 3 days, seek medical attention
+6. If the burn is smaller than a $1 (loonie) coin, about 2.5cm in diameter, after cooling, apply an antiseptic ointment like Polysporin and a Band-Aid.
+Change the band aid and apply new ointment every day until the burn is healed.
+If the damaged skin does not start to heal over the next 3 days, seek medical attention

-- If the burn is about the size of 7 of your child’s handprints, or bigger, cool the burn for 1 minute, then cover with a clean, dry sheet and call 9-1-1
+7. If the burn is the size of 7 of your child’s handprint or bigger, cool the burn for one minute, then cover with a clean, dry sheet and call 9-1-1.
+Cool longer if your child is still in pain

 Never put home remedies, such as oil, butter, cream or ice on a burn.